Skip to content

 Disposition: DOB+100

-Rationale: Business need, exceeding minimum requirements of statutory basis: Care Planning, Placement and Case Review (England) Regulations 2010 No. 959, Regulation 49; Children’s Homes (England) Regulations 2015
+This retention period ensures care leavers have lifelong access to their files.
+Exceeding minimum requirements of statutory basis: Care Planning, Placement and Case Review (England) Regulations 2010 No. 959, Regulation 50; Children’s Homes (England) Regulations 2015 No. 541, PART 5, Regulation 36.

 CHILD 2.02: Process involved in adopting a child including the case management of the adopted child